-Zimbabwe enjoyed its first taste of Oscar glory on Sunday night when the film ‘#Music by Prudence’ won the Best Short Documentary gong at the 2010 Academy Awards.
+Zimbabwe enjoyed its first taste of Oscar glory.
+That was on Sunday night when the film ‘#Music by Prudence’ won the Best Short Documentary gong at the 2010 Academy Awards.

 “Music by Prudence” documents #Prudence Mabhena‘s life.
-She’s a 21-year-old from Bulawayo who has arthrogryposis, a congenital disorder that crippled her arms and legs.
+She’s a 21-year-old from Bulawayo who has arthrogryposis.
+Arthrogryposis congenital disorder that crippled her arms and legs.

 Few Oscar films have packed in more profundity per minute than the tale of Prudence and seven other disabled young musicians transcending bigotry and isolation through art and fellowship.

 “This is amazing.
 Two years ago when I flew to Zimbabwe, I never imagined I would wind up here,” said the film’s American producer-director, Roger Williams as he accepted the award.
 “This is for Prudence.”